milanjanosov/janosov.com/content/blog/zurich_ndvi.md

 coverImg: zurich.png
 ---

-In my blogposts, I explored how to use satellite images and image processing to measure the so-called NDVI, the Normalized Difference Vegetation Index.
+In my blog posts, I explored how to use satellite images and image processing techniques to measure the so-called NDVI, the Normalized Difference Vegetation Index, which is a geospatial metric capturing the level of vegetation.
+While these maps are beautiful and interesting, certainly have several real-life use-cases as well.

 <!--more-->